Your Genesys Blog Subscription has been confirmed!

 Customer service has long been a part of government agency culture — focus on direct customer interactions and giving customers the best possible service.
 While customer service is still part of what agencies do, it’s an organization-centric approach.
 Today, measure success by customer experience.
 This means the customer’s perception of all interactions, including the moments before and after every touchpoint.
 This modern customer relationship goes beyond simple transactions to encompass the entire customer journey and how they feel about your agency throughout it.

-In Part 3 of this blog series on the Genesys CX Tour for Government in Washington, D.C., featured speaker, Rick Parrish, VP, Principal Analyst at Forrester, shares research on what it takes to create a great customer experience.
+In Part 3 of this blog series on the Genesys Tour for Government in Washington, D.C., featured speaker, Rick Parrish, VP, Principal Analyst at Forrester, shares research on what it takes to create a great customer experience.
 He also explores how agencies can jumpstart their efforts to deliver on those expectations.

 Drivers of Great Customer Experience